Point of view is probably the largest single area of novel writing that aspiring writers have problems with.

 Sure you’re going to end up with a completely different novel choosing one point of view over another.

-You’re still going to write a pretty darn good story (assuming you’ve learnt your craft and you use your skills well).
+On the other hand, you’re still going to write a pretty darn good story (assuming you’ve learnt your craft and you use your skills well).
 It’s merely going to be different to the story you might have told if you’d made a different viewpoint choice.
-So…

 Don’t get too hung-up on the possibility of making a “wrong” choice – there’s really no such thing.
 But do take the trouble to really understand point of view.
 Handling it badly is one of the clearest signs there is that a story is being written by an amateur and not a professional.